Clackamas River Rafting

 The morning portion of the trip includes many fun rapids, some great swimming areas, and some of the best scenery on the whole river.
 We generally stop for lunch sometime between 12:00 and 1:00.
 All Clackamas River trips include a great sirloin steak and chicken bar-b-que which is served alongside the river.
 Lunch generally lasts a half hour to an hour.

 After lunch we board the rafts again and continue running fun rapids and playing our way down the river.
 We usually reach the take-out between 3:00 and 4:00 depending on water levels and guest preferences.
 At the take-out guests are very close to their cars where they can change clothes and view pictures from the day.
+The age limit for a full day trip is age 10 and up.

 Blue Sky Whitewater Rafting is licensed by the State of Oregon, fully insured, and proudly operates under a Special Use Permit in cooperation with Mt.
 Hood National Forest.
 We are an equal opportunity service provider.